From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 If your goal is writing a book, what's the title?
 How many pages?
 Who's the audience?
 What's the cover look like in your mind?

 Why this works: Your brain needs a target to aim at.
 When the end result is vivid, your subconscious works on it even when you're not consciously thinking about it.
+This is a foundational step in many effective self-help strategies.

-Tip #82: Break Large Goals into Smaller Parts
+Break Large Goals into Smaller Parts

 Here's where most people stumble: They look at the mountain and forget they can climb it one step at a time.
+The key to overcoming obstacles is to make them smaller.

 Take your big goal and break it down until the pieces feel almost too small to fail.